magdalenaolczakalvarez/Project-3/README.md

 As can be seen, the distribution is left-skewed meaning that the very few listings priced very high influence the distribution shape whereas most of the listings are centered around $100 and is under $200.

-From an initial summary data inquiry, the median is $120 and the mean is $194 which is pretty affordable keeping in mind that this is the capital city of the United States.
+From an initial summary data inquiry, the median is $120 and the mean is $194 which is pretty affordable, so keep in mind that this is the capital city of the United States.

 Room Types and Price Distribution

-The statistics displayed on this graph indicate that 76% of the listings in DC are for a entire home or apartment.
+The statistics displayed on this graph indicate that 76% of the listings in D.C. are for an entire home or apartment.
 Although this could result in higher profits for hosts and Airbnb, it also means that over 4000 potential housing units will not be accessible to residents throughout the year, which may concern housing regulators.
 Entire home listings have the most potential to disrupt residential communities, remove housing, displace residence, raise housing costs, and conflict with zoning laws.

 ![image](https://github.com/magdalenaolczakalvarez/Project-3/assets/145025544/7e2f554d-8515-439d-8ebc-c71de10c61f7)